tamimology/synology-to-ubuntu-migration/README.md

 - Verify the folder can be mounted by executing `sudo mount -t nfs 192.168.1.5:/home/USER/minipc-docker /home/USER/docker`

-- If the folder was mounted successfuly, make the mounting automatically on boot by adding it to the fstab by `sudoedit /etc/fstab` and add the following line at the end of the file
+- If the folder was mounted successfully, make the mounting automatic on boot by adding it to the fstab by `sudoedit /etc/fstab` and add the following line at the end of the file
 `192.168.1.5:/home/USER/docker  /home/USER/minipc-docker	nfs     defaults        0 0`
 #### press _Ctrl+X_, then _y_ and press enter to save and exit